 You can click on Certification Path to view most of the certificates in the chain of trust.
 The point of these certificates is to prove that your certificate was issued by some trustable company.
-Sometimes the certification path shows the certificates from the cross-certificate, which is a special certificate you can include in your signature when you sign it in order to extend the chain of trust further back.
 You can double-click on any certificate visible in the certification path to get information about it.

 You can also use a hex editor such as WinHex to examine the embedded signatures; you can easily see the names of the signer and the organizations in the certification path.
 One great feature of WinHex is that it lets you compare two files and highlights the differences in them, so you can see exactly which bytes in the header are modified and which bytes are appended to the end when the signature is added.

-During the development process, you should make sure that your digital signature meets all the necessary requirements documented below.
+To successfully release your software, you should make sure that your digital signature meets all the necessary requirements documented below.
 The requirements are summarized in the tables below, and then the terms in the tables are defined and explained after the tables.
+Each data cell of each table contains a boolean expression that combines different requirements using and (&) and or operations.
 I strongly suspect that this list is incomplete, so please post a comment if there is anything to add to it.